EvanMcBroom/lsa-whisperer/README.md

 > Thank you to [Elad](https://twitter.com/elad_shamir) for providing the inspiration for these tools and the research, support, and collaboration throughout their development.

-LSA Whisperer is a set of tools for interacting with the authentication package for local Windows accounts, the Microsoft Authentication Package v1.0 (MSV1_0).
+LSA Whisperer is a set of tools for interacting with authentication packages using their individual message protocols.
-The main goal of this project is to provide easy tools for interacting with the additional functionality provided by MSV1_0.
+The initial release of LSA Whisperer includes support for the Microsoft Authentication Package v1.0 (MSV1_0).
+More authentication packages may be added in the future.

 The LSA Whisperer project provides the following tools for interacting with MSV1_0:

-- `msv1_0-cli` - A CLI for interacting with MSV1_0
+- `msv1_0-cli` - An interactive CLI for MSV1_0
 - `msv1_0-dotnet` -  A .NET assembly equivalent to `msv1_0-cli`
 - `pymsv1_0` - A python module for interacting with MSV1_0

-The additional functionality that MSV1_0 supports is documented on MSDN and included here for convenience<sup>1</sup>:
+The protocol messages that MSV1_0 supports is documented on MSDN and included here for convenience<sup>1</sup>:

 | Id     | Message Type               | CLI Support        | NT Version   | Internal Function               |
 | ---    | ---                        | ---                | ---          | ---                             |